xsf/xmpp.org/content/blog/2023-02-05-newsletter.md

 [Prosody 0.12.2](https://blog.prosody.im/prosody-0.12.2-released/) and [Prosody 0.11.14](https://blog.prosody.im/prosody-0.11.14-released/) have been released.
 The 0.12 release brings bug fixes and improvements.

-[Tigase XMPP Server 8.3 has been released](https://tigase.org/blog/tigase-xmpp-server-8.3.0/) -  it includes Tigase MEET - Tigase's take at SFU (Selective Forwarding Unit) group video-calls, support for XEP-0440 SASL Channel Binding Type Capability as well as initial, preview support for SASL2 and Bind2 and lots of usual fixes.
+[Tigase XMPP Server 8.3 has been released](https://tigase.org/blog/tigase-xmpp-server-8.3.0/).
+Tt includes Tigase MEET - Tigase's take at SFU (Selective Forwarding Unit) group video-calls, support for XEP-0440 SASL Channel Binding Type Capability as well as initial, preview support for SASL2 and Bind2 and lots of usual fixes.

 ### Libraries & Tools